C.D. Guadalajara: Early history

 The team was founded by Edgar Everaert, who arrived in Mexico in 1906.
 First named "Unión" because of the camaraderie between the players of different nationalities, most of whom were employees of the Fábricas de Francia store, with founder Everaert as coach.
 A few Spanish and English players also became members of the Unión Football Club.
 The club's first match was against Gimnasio Atlético Occidental.
 That match, Unión was coached by member Rafael Orozco, who alongside his brother, Gregorio, were the first Mexicans at Unión.
 The Orozco family were one of the club's earliest benefactors, with Orozco's grandmother, Nicolasa Sáinz, allowing her home to be used as Unión's first clubhouse.
 His uncle, Sabino Orozco, who reportedly came up with the name Unión, would also donate land to the club that would become its first ground.

 On a tour of Europe, Everaert noticed that European teams named after their respective town or city seemed to generate more support from fans in their communities.
 Once he returned to Guadalajara, Jalisco, he told his observations to Rafael and Gregorio Orozco.
 So, in 1908, in a club meeting at Sáinz's house attended by the Orozco brothers, Sabino Orozco, and the remaining Mexican Unión members, Club de Fútbol Unión was renamed as Club Deportivo Guadalajara to engender a sense of loyalty within the city's population.
 Notably, this decision was made without Everaert or any European members present.
 Gregorio Orozco would take credit for the decision to rename the club.
-At the same meeting, Rafael Orozco would named the first club president.
-Following the aftermath of the Mexican Revolution, amateur football tournaments throughout the country flourished and Guadalajara was always involved.
-Between 1906 and 1943 (the amateur era of Mexican football and the Primera Fuerza), Guadalajara won 13 amateur titles, the first in 1908.
-Also during this period, the oldest rivalry in Mexican football began to form, between Guadalajara and América.

-In 1943, it was decided that the team would only field Mexican-born players because of the growing sense of oppression Mexican nationals felt towards non-Mexican nationals.
+At the same meeting, Rafael Orozco would be named the first club president.